-We all know the saying “You can lead a horse to water but you can't make him drink.”
+We all know the saying “You can lead a horse to water but you can’t make him drink.”
 With Peppy that was the case then and continued to be the case after his episode.
 I started to really monitor the amount he was drinking and it was often substantially less than my other two horses.
-For him the solution came through the Horse Hydrator filter.
+For him, the solution came through the Horse Hydrator filter.
 Many horse owners utilize this product mainly for travel.
 I decided to use it daily when I filled my horse water tanks.
-Since the start of using this product Peppy consistently drinks more and although he still doesn't out drink my mare, he now stays within the average of 5-15 gallons per day.
+Since the start of using this product, Peppy consistently drinks more and although he still doesn’t out-drink my mare, he now stays within the average of 5-15 gallons per day.

 Horse Health Naturally with the 8 Laws of Health

-In Animal Naturopathy there is a focus on promoting and maintaining health through balancing and abiding by the 8 Laws of Health.
+In Equine Naturopathy, there is a focus on promoting and maintaining health through balancing and abiding by the 8 Laws of Health.
 Water is one of those laws.
-Proper hydration is crucial to a horse's overall health and key to proper digestion as well!
+Proper hydration is crucial to a horse’s overall health and the key to proper digestion as well!
 Providing fresh, clean (of toxins), water to your horse continually is imperative.
 This can actually be a challenge as pesticides, fertilizers, and herbicides flow through the irrigation water.
 Even those using tap water can find concern with fluoridation, chlorine, and other added toxins.

-I am not sure if Peppy was sensitive to a smell or taste of our water, we use tap water for our horses.
+I am not sure if Peppy was sensitive to the smell or taste of our water, we use tap water for our horses.
 But no matter why he prefers the filtered water, if it promotes his overall health and encourages him to drink the appropriate amount of water it is worth the use and investment for me!